LLNL/thicket/docs/generating_data.rst

 ``CALI_CONFIG=hatchet-sample-profile``).

 You can read more about Caliper services in the `Caliper documentation
 <https://software.llnl.gov/Caliper/services.html>`__.
-Thicket can read two Caliper outputs: the native .cali files and the split-JSON format (.json files).
+Thicket can currently only read .cali files, that is a native Caliper output.

 .. _adiak:
 Adiak
 =======
 Adiak can be used with Caliper to record program metadata.
 You can use Adiak, a C/C++ library to record environment information (user, launchdata, system name, etc.) and program configuration (input problem description, problem size, etc.).
+To build Caliper with Adiak support, -DWITH_ADIAK=On is required.
 Adiak proides built-in fucntions to collect common environment metadata that enables performance comparisons across different runs.
+Some common metadata that can be used with thicket are `launchdate` or `clustername`, where a user can use this metadata information to organize the performance data with the help of thicket's capabilities.

 .. code-block:: console